Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### Fights Analysis / Finishes by Round Details
-Contain decomposition tree visual in which you can clearly see end fights by rounds, you can drillthrough here to go to a detailed list of fight who ended with selected round end
+Contain decomposition tree visual in which you can clearly see end fights by rounds, you can drillthrough here to go to a detailed list of fight who ended with selected round.
 ![](FightsAnalysis9.png)

 <br />

 ### Fights Analysis / TopN Techniques by Round
-Contains top techniques 1,3,5,7,9,12 in values and percentages
+Contains top trendy techniques 1,3,5,7,9,12 in values and percentages.
+You can filter them by years, round, gender, weightclass.
 ![](FightsAnalysis10.png)

 <br />